iTwin/bis-schemas/README.md

 A build is set up to validate schemas against a set of [validation rules](https://imodeljs.github.io/iModelJs-docs-output/bis/intro/bis-schema-validation/).
 Additionally, it performs a difference audit of all schemas against their latest released version, if one exists.
 The validation and difference logs are published as build artifacts and made accessible.

+*This section is a work in progress*

+### iModel Schema Validation

+The iModel Schema Validation tool imports each individual schema in the bis-schema repository (along with schema references) into an local snapshot iModel.
+The schemas are then exported to a temp directory in order to perform the required validations.

+ To use it, simply add the 'BIS - Verify iModel Schemas' task to any build definition and fill out a few parameters to specify the iModel name, project ID, and IMS credentials.
+See the iModel Schema Validation -- sample build definition for an example.